 - As a branching agent to create a bushier potted plant.

-- To reduce the amount of times you need to mow grass.
+- To reduce the number of times you need to mow the grass.

 - Slowing the growth rate of a plant to keep it healthier with a growth retardant.

 - Using a specific PGR to enhance flower production.